ThomasQuinnKelly/bip-reference-person/docs/developing-with-bip-framework.md

 Service impelementation classes can add properly declared `@CachePut` annotations to the overridden methods of their inteface.
 Once configuration and annotation is done, no other intervention is needed.

 For more information, see [Cache Management](cache-management.md).
 An example of annotating a method, see the [ReferencePersonServiceImpl class](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/blob/master/bip-reference-person/src/main/java/gov/va/bip/reference/person/impl/ReferencePersonServiceImpl.java).

+## Partner Client Support
+The framework provides support classes for RESTful and SOAP partner clients under the `framework.client.rest.template` and `framework.client.ws**` packages respectively.

+REST clients are audited by the existing `ProviderHttpAspect` aspect.
+SOAP clients are audited by the `AuditWsInterceptor` spring interceptor.

+For more information, see [bip-reference-partner-person](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/tree/master/bip-reference-partner-person).